tonilopezmr/seaplane-challenge/README.md

 # How it works

-You have to open a browser or make a GET Request to `https://localhost:5000` with the next three parameters:
+Once you run `flask run`, you have to open a browser or make a GET Request to `https://localhost:5000` with the next three parameters:

 `start` The start word
 `target` The end word